lancenacabuan/Shaliah/README.md

     This differentiates them from certain other non-trinitarians like Oneness Pentecostals (who think Jesus is the Father, Son, and Spirit).
-Biblical Unitarians are *un*itarian in that God is one person–the Father.
+Biblical Unitarians are *un*itarian in that God is one person – the Father.
 Thus, any references to the Spirit are taken as references to God's operative force.
 This is supported by noting that in the Bible the Spirit is sometimes spoken of in impersonal terms (poured out, etc.) and is never worshipped or prayed to